howaskew/Explore-OpenActive-data-with-R-code/README.md

 3. you keep a copy of the data, so you only need to pick up the new pages
 4. an opportunity can appear more than once, on more than one page
 5. the latest version of each opportunity has the most up to date information
-6. opportunities have a state of either 'updated' or 'deleted'
+6. opportunities have a state of either "updated" or "deleted"

-Looking again at the feed we returned earlier, there is a field called 'next' that lists the URL of the next page in the feed.
+Looking again at the feed we returned earlier, there is a field called "next" that lists the URL of the next page in the feed.
 This is a URL with same base or stem but with added parameters: afterTimestamp and afterId.
 This tells a data consumer where to pickup reading the feed.
 If the next page is empty, then we have no new items to consider - we are at the end of the feed.